alxbnct/erc-logger/README.md

 ============

 This is a simple irc logger written in elisp!
 It's used for logging all the irc channels you've joined and automatically organizing them into folders by date.
+It also support adding irc channels at run time.

 Intallation